pret/pokefirered/README.md

 # Pokémon Fire Red

-This is a disassembly of Pokémon Emerald.
+This is a disassembly of Pokémon Fire Red.

 It builds the following rom: